Our companies are backed by the Best Pick Guarantee. Call one today!

 Alternatives to Wood Stoves

-If you have an existing fireplace and you’d like to switch over to a wood stove, consult your chimney professional to determine whether a wood stove, pellet stove, fireplace insert, or other type of hearth heating system is right for you.
+If you have an existing fireplace and want to switch to a wood stove, talk to a chimney expert about your options.
+A pro can help you decide whether a wood stove, pellet stove, fireplace insert, or other types of hearth heating system is right for you.

-Pellet stoves burn wood pellets instead of wood, and they are the cleanest residential heating appliance that uses solid fuel, in terms of emissions.
+Pellet stoves burn wood pellets instead of wood.
+They are the cleanest residential heating appliance that uses solid fuel in terms of emissions.

-A hopper feeds pellets into the stove automatically, which creates a more consistent and longer lasting fire than a traditional wood stove.
+A hopper feeds pellets into the stove automatically.
+This creates a more consistent and longer-lasting fire than a traditional wood stove.
 Pellets are denser and contain less moisture than wood, so they burn more efficiently.

 The Bottom Line

-If you want to enjoy a roaring fire in a brand new wood stove this winter, hire a professional to make sure everything is done right.
-Safety is the number one priority, and a professional chimney company will make sure your system is installed and operating safely and correctly.
+If you want to enjoy a roaring fire in a brand-new wood stove this winter, hire a professional to make sure everything is done right.
+Safety is the number one priority.
+A professional chimney company will make sure your system is installed and operating safely and correctly.

-Ensure that your investment won’t go to waste by using your stove according to the manufacturer’s guidelines and scheduling regular cleanings and inspections of your stove and chimney each year.
+Protect your investment by using your stove according to the manufacturer’s guidelines.
+Scheduling regular cleanings and inspections of your stove and chimney each year.